scalacenter/bloop/docs/performance-guide.md

 of these constraints, Bloop is in fact as fast as or faster than the most popular build tools in the Scala ecosystem.

-However, it is easy to go astray without an appropiate set of tools that identify regressions and measure build performance objectively.
+However, it is easy to go astray without an appropriate set of tools that identify regressions and measure build performance objectively.
 Builds stress their use of a toolchain uniquely, so it is necessary these tools are not only used during development but by users wishing to keep their build